Search for

 19 August 1983 - Syrian Arab Airlines

 While boarding passengers at Rome for a flight to Damascus, Syria, a fire started aboard a Boeing 727.
-The fire was set off by a glass bottle containing flammable liquid that was placed under a seat near the right overwing emergency exit.
+The blaze was set off by a glass bottle containing flammable liquid that had been placed under a seat near the right overwing emergency exit.
 The fire consumed the interior of the plane doing considerable damage, but no one was hurt.

 23 September 1983 - Gulf Air Flight 771

 Gulf Air 771 left Abu Dhabi, United Arab Emirates, for Karachi, Pakistan, aboard a Boeing 737 carrying 117 people (111 passengers, 6 crew).
 The aircraft exploded shortly after takeoff and crashed in the desert near Mina Jebel Ali in the UAE.
 A bomb in the baggage compartment caused the fatal crash.
-The terrorist Abu Nidal took responsibility to convince nations in the region to pay him protection money and avoid future attacks.
+The terrorist Abu Nidal took responsibility demanding that nations in the region pay him protection money to avoid future attacks.
 Both the UAE and Kuwait paid Nidal off shortly thereafter.

 18 January 1984 - Air France